I quit my 6-figure, high-stress career in 2015 and deciding to start working for myself full-time. I can’t believe how time has flown.

 2. Managing your own taxes sucks.
 As does managing your own health insurance.
 UGH.
 Those two things are almost enough to make me seriously consider a 9-5 some days.
 I said *almost.*

 3. My dogs are excellent company.
 Yes, I talk to them all day long… especially on days where I don’t have client calls, live a stream or a webinar scheduled.
 I’ve gotta talk to someone, right?
 It can be tough to resist the pull of a puppy pile on the couch sometimes, though.
 All 4 of them are typically sleeping next to me and at my feet under my desk while I work.
 Play breaks throughout the day are mandatory.

 4. My extended family & friends don’t get what I do, and I think they are secretly convinced that I’m just unemployed.
 “Wait- you can make money blogging?
 How?
 Really?!” lol

 5. It’s scary-easy to let yourself go when you work from home.
-When I started working for myself from home full-time, I would wear PJs all day until right before Mike came home from work.
+When I started working for myself from home full-time, I would wear PJs all day until right before my husband came home from work.
 I think I didn’t cut or color my hair for like 3 months which is just scandalous to anyone that knows me offline.
 Polished was typically my middle name.

 I briefly got to a point where I felt gross and vowed never to do it again.
 Now, I get dressed before 9 or 10 am most days.
 I curl my eyelashes and make myself presentable and I even do full makeup sometimes when I’m not even going to be in front of anyone.
 I bought a new red lipstick and decided to let my glam out, which was tough to do as one of the few women in my position in my prior career.
 Speaking of which…